aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 6. In the Execute automatyion document page, scroll down to the **Input Parameters** section and click on the slider button **show interactive instance picker**.
 Select the instance names **SnortSensor**.
 7. Click on the **execute** button.
 8. You will now see the execution detail page.
 This shows you the execution ID for each step.
 Click on the link for one of these id's so that you can view the output of the shell script command.
+9. **Whoohoo!** You just ran a complete installation in a few clicks!

 ## D. Configure Snort
 ---
 In this section we use Systems manager Automation Document to update the local configuration of Snort on the sensor.
 The automation copies the configuration files from our central repository whene the files are under version control.
-It then deploys the files on the local host.
+It then deploys the files on the local host.  this is a great way to allow you to have controlled change and automated deplyment for your Snort configuration and rules.

 ---
 ![Automation](images/automation.png "Automation")